 Things to consider when choosing between a PLC and Maker controller

 Let’s be honest, a $49 CPU is definitely something worthy of a closer look.
 But for those coming from a strictly PLC background there are some things to be aware of.
-Besides the obvious difference of programming methods (C++ vs. Ladder Logic) there are some other functional differences that also need to be addressed and we’ve included them in Table 1.
+Besides the obvious difference of programming methods (C++ vs. Ladder Logic) there are some other functional differences that also need to be addressed and we’ve included them in the Tables below.